John Alvord, IBM Corporation

 The third file comes from the

 That package comes with a shell file datasql.sh [in a datasql.tar container] or datasql.cmd.
-Follow the post instructions to run that using TEPS batch commands and it will create a file QA1DNSAV.DB.TXT.
-That is the third file for DUP2DO.
-It is option and if not present the DUP2DOP.CSV file will be missing.
+Follow the post instructions to run that using TEPS batch commands and it will create files QA1DNSAV.DB.TXT and QA1CNODL.DB.TXT.
+Those two files are also needed for DUP2DO.
+It is optional and if not present the dup2do_plus.csv file will be missing.

-With those the files present, run the dup2do command
+With those the files ready, run the dup2do command

 -dupall hostname for this hostname, rename all ITM agents on that system.
 Default is just the OS Agent.
 Reviewing the dedup.csv manually.
 See iff there are cases where the OS Agent is duplicate and also other agents.
 In that case you can set the dupall option which means all agents on that system will change hostname with a single command.
 You can set a dupall option for each such cases.
 Otherwise you will have to do manual setagentconnection commands for the non-OS Agents on each such agent and system.

 The dup2do.pl command creates several output files.